OliverBohler/Clipboard-Health-Project/README.md

 - Tailor weekend staffing strategies to clinical roles only, as administrative needs sharply decline during that time.

-# Recomendation 3: Targeting High-Occupancy Facilities
+# Recommendation 3: Targeting High-Occupancy Facilities

 To better identify potential staffing needs, I created a new column called Occupancy Rate, which measures how fully a facility's available capacity is being utilized.
 This was calculated by dividing the average number of residents per day by the number of certified beds for each facility.